 Ever since I’ve read this novel, Dorian Gray has been a symbol for me.
 A symbol of everything I despise in people as I find hedonism or seeking pleasures – the most meaningless and selfish thing ever.
 It turned out that I knew many people like Dorian – people ready to walk over anyone to achieve what they needed.

-It took me one night to read this novel, not because it’s that short but because it’s that gripping.
+It took me one night to start and finish this book, not because it’s that short but because it’s that gripping.
 The dystopian novel gave me a sad feeling of despair.
 Fahrenheit 451 shows us how a totalitarian state is formed.
-This novel taught me that banning something in a country brings it one step closer to a totalitarian regime.
+This book taught me that banning something in a country brings it one step closer to a totalitarian regime.

-A novel that exposes human vices.
-Also, sometimes evil is not as evil as considered by blind and ignorant society, and sometimes what is considered good is actually evil.
+The Master and Margarita is an example of brilliant satire, it’s a book that exposes human vices.
+Bulgakov teaches us that sometimes evil is not as evil as considered by blind and ignorant society, and sometimes what is considered good is the real evil.

 Many people who have ever felt the urge to write will understand the feelings of Martin Eden – a young sailor from a poor family who’s working day and night to educate himself and become an acknowledged writer.
 It’s a story about hypocrisy, ignorance, materialism, and opportunism in society which is not easy to get used to if you’re an intelligent, honest, open-minded, and decent man.